CFE CFE

 Our established Center for Foundational Education lecturers bring experience and a deep commitment to shaping students into critical thinkers with a strong foundation in cultural values, preparing them to excel in a dynamic world.

-He is the Dean of the Faculty of Center for Foundational Education and teaches Soft Skills, History of Thought, Ethics, and Leadership & Entrepreneurship courses.
-His research interests include literature and philosophy.
+He is the Director of the Center for Foundational Education and teaches courses in History of Thought, Reflective Reasoning, Text and Context, and Ethics.
+His research interests include Literature, Philosophy, and Apologetics.
 He holds a Bachelor of Literature and a Master of Humanities from Universitas Sanata Dharma.

 See journal publications (click here)

-He is the Department Chair of Center for Foundational Education and teaches Leadership & Entrepreneurship, Management, Human Resource Management, and Introduction to Business.
+He is the Life Skills and Citizenship Education Manager and teaches Christian Religion, Leadership & Entrepreneurship, Servant Leadership.
 His research interests include management, counseling, and short drama.
 He holds degrees from Atmajaya University Yogyakarta, Nusantara Business Institute, Amanat Agung Theological College, Jaffray Theological College, and Cipanas Theological College, along with a counseling certification from LK3.

-He is a Center for Foundational Education lecturer teaching Indonesian Language, Indonesian Language for Foreign Speakers, and Soft Skills courses.
+He is a Center for Foundational Education lecturer teaching Indonesian, Indonesian for Foreign Speakers (BIPA), Reflective Reasoning, and Soft Skills courses.
 His areas of interest include teaching Indonesian, practicing critical thinking, and guiding scientific research.
-He has a Bachelor’s degree in Communication and a Master’s degree in Language Education.
+He has a Bachelor’s degree in Communication and a Master’s degree in Language Education, and Act IV teaching.

 Journal Publication: